Push-Up Progression: Wall to One-Arm Mastery

 How many push-ups should I be able to do before progressing?

 The standard threshold is 3 sets of 12-15 reps with controlled tempo before advancing to the next variation.
 Kotarsky et al. (2018, PMID 29466268) used similar rep thresholds as progression criteria in their calisthenics study.
-Rushing progression before meeting this threshold introduces compensatory movement patterns.
+Waiting until you can hit that mark cleanly reduces the compensation patterns that usually show up in the shoulders, wrists, and trunk when people progress too early.

 03